embl-cba/imagej-courses/practicals/workflow-2d-intracellular-spot-detection.md

 ## Measure spots per cell

-ImageJ can measure lots of features.
-To have our readout more "to-the-point" we will first only select a small subset:
+To measure how many spots we have in each cell, we simply measure in each cell ROI the integrated intensity in the 'spots_points.tif' image, where each pixel marking a spot has the value 1 (that is a very typical trick in image analysis :-).

+Configure measurements:

 - __[Analyze>Set Measurements..]
-'Area = Check' 'Integrated Density = Check' 'Mean gray value = Check'__

-To measure how many 'spots' (vesicular structures) we have in each cell, we simply measure in each cell ROI the integrated intensity in the 'spots_points.tif' image, where each pixel marking a spot has the value 1 (that is a very typical trick in image analysis :-).
+	- [X] Area
+	- [X] Integrated Density
+	- [X] Mean gray value

+Perform cell based measurements:

+- __[File>Open] 'spots_points.tif'__
-- __[File>Open] 'spots_points.tif'__ (*you may see nothing on this image...do you know why?*)
+	- *you may see nothing on this image...do you know why?*
 - __[Image>Adjust>Brightness/Contrast..]
 [Auto]__
 - __[Analyze>Tools>ROI Manager..]__
 - __[ROI Manager>More>>Open..] 'cells.zip'__